 Tip: Now that you have your expenses organized and declutter, it is also a good idea to physically declutter your house.
 You sell stuff that you don’t use or need for some extra money, and donate what you can’t sell.

-Taxes are mandatory expenses, but there are ways to keep it as low as possible.
+Taxes are mandatory expenses, but there are ways to keep them as low as possible.

-First, let’s get the biggest misconception out of the way.
-Getting a big refund check is not a good thing.
-This means you are paying too much taxes with each paycheck (less money for you each paycheck), giving the governments a tax-free loan, and having to ask them to get your money back!
+First, let’s get the biggest misconception out of the way — getting a big refund check is NOT a good thing.
+When you get a big refund, it means you are paying too much taxes with each paycheck (aka, less money for you each paycheck).
+Think about this, you are giving the government a tax-free loan, and having to ask them to get your money back!
 If you normally get a refund check, work with your HR to reduce your tax withholding from each paycheck.

 Second, if your budget allows you to do so, consider doing the followings:

 - Contribute to your HSA account.
 Your contribution is tax-deductible, and you can money for eligible medical expenses tax-free or keep investing the money for future use.

 - Contribute to your 401(k) account.
 Your contribution is tax-deductible.

 - Contribute to your Dependent Care FSA account if you have eligible childcare expenses.
 Your contribution is tax-deductible, but any unused amount is lost at the end of the year.

 - Contribute to your Healthcare FSA account if you don’t have access to an HSA account.
 Your contribution is tax-deductible, but any unused amount is lost at the end of the year.

 Third, if you invest in a taxable account, you could look into tax-loss harvesting.